-After the launch of NC Medicaid Managed Care, the Department will develop a longer-term VBP Roadmap.
-The Department will work with stakeholders to assess plans' advancements to date and opportunities to align VBP arrangements across payers and in accordance with statewide priorities.
-Providers, payers, policy experts and patient advocates will all play an instrumental role in developing an achievable but ambitious VBP Roadmap with specific goals for value-based payment initiatives in future years.
+The Department continues to develop a longer-term VBP roadmap and vision, and is working with stakeholders to assess plans' advancements to date and opportunities to align VBP arrangements across payers and in accordance with statewide priorities.
+Providers, payers, policy experts and patient advocates will all play an instrumental role in developing an achievable but ambitious VBP vision in North Carolina, with specific goals for value-based payment initiatives in future years.